anubiann00b/BookList/README.md

 Clemens, Samuel | Complete Short Stories of Mark Twain | Flesch, Rudolf | The Art of Readable Writing | Writing Gunther, John | Taken at the Flood |
-Klosterman, Chuck | Sex, Drugs, and Cocoa Puffs | Kosinski, Jerzey | Being There |
+Horowitz, Ben | The Hard Thing About Hard Things | Startup Klosterman, Chuck | Sex, Drugs, and Cocoa Puffs | Kosinski, Jerzey | Being There |
 L'Amour, Louis | Hondo |